H4w4k4/DAPLink/README.md

 ## Fork note
 This fork was initially create to port DAPLink for a new HIC (stm32l412k8) and adapt it for the target LPC55S69.
 Development for the target LPC55S69 has been stopped.

-Another new target (stm32g0b1re) has been added and the new HIC has been tested with it.
+New targets:
+- stm32g0b1re: tested with DAPLink test.
+- stm32h523re: to be tested.

 ----
 [![DAPLink](/docs/images/daplink-website-logo-link.png)](https://daplink.io/)